Anthony-Andrews/FRCAiScout/README.md

 # FRCAiScout
-An app to automate FRC scoutting using object detection and REID.
+An app to automate FRC scoutting using object detection and RE-ID.

 # Created by Anthony Andrews, Siddartha Kollu, Annika Kulawik, and Ethan Cui